Virginia primaries have major implications for potential Commanders stadium

-Of the surprises Tuesday night's Virginia primary brought, none was bigger than the
+Of the surprises Tuesday night's Virginia primary brought, none were bigger than the

 upset defeat of Sen. Chap Petersen in Northern Virginia.